InnoDB Lock Modes

 A shared lock is obtained to read a row, and allows other transactions to read the locked row, but not to write to the locked row.
 Other transactions may also acquire their own shared locks.

 An exclusive lock is obtained to write to a row, and stops other transactions from locking the same row.
-It's specific behavior depends on the isolation level; the default (REPEATABLE READ), allow other transactions to read from the exclusively locked row.
+It's specific behavior depends on the isolation level; the default (REPEATABLE READ), allows other transactions to read from the exclusively locked row.

 InnoDB also permits table locking, and to allow locking at both table and row level to co-exist gracefully, a series of locks called intention locks exist.